 Dually-Served Crossover Youth Profile is an interactive program that features maps, tables and charts comparing the general population of youth served by the Department of Juvenile Justice to youth who were in an out-of-home placement status such as foster care through the Florida Department of Children and Families (DCF) at the time of their contact with DJJ.
 The program can be accessed here.

 Crossover Champions are juvenile justice and child welfare representatives who are charged with developing local procedures that will improve communication and collaboration across agencies.
-The following links provide contact information to assist courts, school districts, state agencies, service providers, and law enforcement with local, regional, and statewide collaborative efforts relating to crossover youth.
-See the DCF members here.
-See the DJJ members here.
+This directory provides contact information to assist courts, school districts, state agencies, service providers, and law enforcement with local, regional, and statewide collaborative efforts relating to crossover youth.

 The National Council of Juvenile and Family Court Judges (NCJFCJ) is considered a leader in the provision of cutting-edge educational programming to professionals in the juvenile and family court system.
 NCJFCJ has worked for 80 years to improve the effectiveness of the nation’s juvenile courts.
 Learn more about NCJFCJ and access its wealth of resources here.